SpruceGuy7/Portable-VirtualBox/data/ReadMe.txt

       VirtualBox must have " Ring-3" - Mode initiated.
 The drivers for the network come from snetcfg.exe (from the ms DDK 2003) merge.
-So that they are loaded, they must be added into the Attitudes of Portable-VirtualBox, under the rider " NET" , for them to be selected.
+So that they are loaded, they must be added into the Attitudes of Portable-VirtualBox7, under the rider " NET" , for them to be selected.
 For security, which one installs, must be agreed for the installation.
-After terminating Portable-VirtualBox
+After terminating Portable-VirtualBox7
       the drivers and files are removed again!

       Thus the NAT network functions and thus those shared-folders,